 Editor’s Note: Originally Published on April 20, 2020.
 Updated with full process shots and expanded info.

-Not only will jarred sauce never taste as good as a homemade marinara, but making your own marinara sauce requires so little effort but yields maximum gains.
+I’m often asked if there are any jarred sauces I’d recommend.
+The short answer is a resounding “no”!
+Not only will jarred sauce never taste as good as homemade marinara, but making your own marinara sauce requires little effort and yields maximum gains.

 In about 15 minutes you can have a beautiful plate of penne with marinara sauce (or any pasta of your choosing) that tastes a million times better than any jarred sauce.